 A range of treatment options exists for pre-cancerous skin cells, both surgical and non-invasive.
 While your physician in Arizona will compassionately help you arrive at the treatment that’s best suited to your own personal skin cancer situation, there is a promising treatment to consider: photodynamic therapy.
 Photodynamic therapy (PDT) combines drug therapy with light therapy to treat certain skin cancers.

 If you have been diagnosed with skin cancer or are concerned that you may have skin cancer, get in touch with the dermatologists at West Dermatology.
-Schedule an appointment with us by calling 888-554-8740 or filling out the online contact form.
+Schedule an appointment with us by filling out an online contact form.
 PDT and more skin cancer treatment options can help you find effective care for skin cancer today.
 We have locations in Arizona, Nevada, and California.

 How Photodynamic Therapy Works